 - Swim, Boat, and Bike on or near Constance lake

 First, head to the old town.
-Narrow cobblestone streets cover the way to Medieval merchant houses that are perfect to wander and looking around.
+Narrow cobblestone streets cover the way to Medieval merchant houses that are perfect for wandering and looking around.

-This little island was a Roman settlement and used to be a free city until the beginning of the 19th century, therefore there is a lot of history behind.
+This little island was a Roman settlement and used to be a free city until the beginning of the 19th century; thus, there is a lot of history behind it.